Category Archives: Project: Enfield Himalayan

 So, a kilo gained on the front due to Tubliss and heavier Wild tyre; a kilo lost on the back despite the wider Excel being barely lighter than the steel stocker.
 I wonder if there’s an error somewhere, considering the new Michelin is 1.5kg heavier than the stock MT60 and tube.

 The whole ‘alloy is light’ thing can be a bit of a myth until you get to the exotic stuff.
-Look at MTB frames or an old, two-ton Range Rover or handlebars (right).
+Look at MTB frames or an old, two-ton Range Rover or handlebars (below).
 But, although it’s been decades since I’ve had wheel problems, I’m pretty sure the CWC-built Excel will be stronger than the steel stocker.

 xsrbar

 At 7.5kg, the TL Anakee on the back is hefty.
 I rationalise that the added mass is down to the tougher tubeless carcass.
-If it’s anything like the punctured Anakee or Tourance I rode on last November, it’ll be stiff enough to cautiously ride airless while staying on the rim until I reach a village tyre menders (right).
+If it’s anything like the punctured Anakee or Tourance I rode on last November, it’ll be stiff enough to cautiously ride airless while staying on the rim until I reach a village tyre menders.
 Here are some more dims regarding 18 or 17-inch Anakee Wild tyres:

 Anakee Wild 120/80-18 M/C 62S TT Max sectional width 131mm, max diameter 663mm, weight 5kg,